cwill713/Software-Defined-Radio/README.md

 ## Project Resuslts
 ### Minimum Discenable Signal
 When testing to see the minimum discernible signal we connected our board up to our signal generator, our system running quisk software, and our soundcard.
-We adjusted the attenuator on the signal generator to output a signal of 14MHz and adjusted the attenuator to see how small of a signal we could detect.
+We adjusted the attenuator on the signal generator to output a signal of 14.19MHz and adjusted the attenuator to see how small of a signal we could detect.
 In the image below, we see our radio discern a signal of .35uV!
 ![minDecV2](https://user-images.githubusercontent.com/103695977/171743162-00ffc03b-b354-496b-b6c2-f4261597c40c.png)

 ### Practical Test
 Next, we decided to see if we could find any bandwidths where people were talking and try to listen in.
-TO do this, we disconnected the board from the signal generator and connected our board to the antenna of our building.
+To do this, we disconnected the board from the signal generator and connected our board to the antenna of our building.
 Scanning the differnt frequencies we found two bandwidths being used for communications.

 The first was being used to communicate the weather from what we are assuming to be an air traffic control tower.